 This book is an excellent read about the skill of writing.
 It’s packed with useful advice to build your writing expertise.

-Seven rules of usage and eleven principles of composition.
-Instructive guides to form, and regularly misused words.
+7 rules of usage and 11 principles of composition.
+Instructive guides to how to set the form of writing, and how to avoid regularly misused words.

 We love the start of this book.
 It tells you to…

 “… omit unnecessary words, with eagerness and relish.
 Vigorous writing is concise.”

 Great line.
 Who doesn’t want their writing to be vigorous?

 But easier said than done.
 Like most writers, our first drafts run long.
 They’re rarely vigorous.

 Re-writing first drafts to take out unnecessary words, with eagerness and relish makes our writing more vigorous by the time our readers see it.

 (we’ve more examples in our article on writing lessons from 2020)